Tasmania

 Tasmanian Green Hydrogen Hub

 In February 2023, The Tasmanian Government foreshadowed a proposed amendment to the Irrigation Company Act 2011 to enable Tasmanian Irrigation to supply bulk raw water to the Tasmanian Green Hydrogen Hub (with the government to undertake extensive consultation in relation to the proposed amendment).
-Subsequently, the Water Miscellaneous Amendments (Delegation and Industrial Water Supply) Bill 2023 was tabled in October 2023 and has (as of early December 2023) passed both houses and is seeking Royal Assent.
+Subsequently, the Water Miscellaneous Amendments (Delegation and Industrial Water Supply) Bill 2023 was tabled in October 2023 and passed both Houses of Parliament.
+The Water Miscellaneous Amendments (Delegation and Industrial Water Supply) Act 2023 is now in effect, which enables Tasmanian Irrigation to supply industrial water.

 In the 2023-24 Tasmanian Budget (presented in May 2023) the Minister for Energy and Renewables indicated that funding of AUD$900,000 over three years had been provided to deliver additional project resources to progress the Tasmanian Green Hydrogen Hub.